codefellows/seattle-java-401d5/class-11/README.md

 ### The Good/The Most Helpful

 - People are feeling a turnaround from me: I care about you!
-    - THANK GOODNESS.
+    - I'm SO GLAD.
 This is incredibly important to me.
     - Please keep letting me know if you feel anything other than support from me.
 - Demo time with pictures
     - hooray!